laptop_chromebook

 Campaigns Activating AdGlare AdServer

-Archiving campaigns
+Archiving Campaigns

 Archiving campaigns is an effective way to manage inactive or completed campaigns.
 When a campaign is archived, it is no longer eligible to be served, ensuring that only active campaigns participate in the ad-serving process.
 Archived campaigns are automatically moved to the Archived Campaigns folder and remain there for 365 days before being permanently deleted.